 The Energy Policy Tracker uses only publicly available sources of information, with a strong emphasis on the official documents and statements by governments.
 Official sources are complemented with expert commentary or media articles as appropriate.
-Links are provided and, technology permitting, have been archived using Archive.Org.
+Links to both are provided.

 Verification of the methodology

 This methodology has been developed by the Tracker Core Group (IISD, IGES, OCI, ODI, SEI and the Columbia University) and agreed by all organizations who are part of the project.
 We ensure its consistent application by internal peer review.
-All data collected by one partner are always peer reviewed by another partner: Argentina (data collection by FARN, data review by SEI); Australia (data collection by The Australia Institute, data review by the Columbia University); Bangladesh (data collection by IGES, data review by OCI), Brazil (data collection by INESC, data review by SEI); Canada (data collection by IISD, data review by OCI); China (data collection by IGES and the Columbia University, data review by IISD); Colombia (data collection by SEI, data review by IISD); European Institutions (data collection by the Columbia University, data review by ODI); Finland (data collection by Sitra, data review by IISD); France (data collection by I4CE, data review by IISD); Germany (data collection by FOES, data review by ODI), India (data collection by IISD, data review by IGES); Indonesia (data collection by IISD, data review by IGES); Italy (data collection by Legambiente and SDA Bocconi, data review by ODI); Japan (data collection by IGES, data review by OCI); Mexico (data collection by ITAM and the Columbia University, data review by SEI); New Zealand (data collection by AUT, data review by IISD); Norway (data collection by SINTEF, data review by IISD); Poland (data collection by WiseEuropa, data review by the Columbia University); Republic of Korea (data collection by IGES, data review by OCI); Russia (data collection by IISD and Moscow School of Management SKOLKOVO, data review by the Columbia University); Saudi Arabia (data collection by the Columbia University, data review by IISD); South Africa (data collection by IISD, data review by the Columbia University); Spain (data collection by B3C, data review by ODI); Sweden (data collection by SEI; data review by IISD); the Netherlands (data collection by OCI, data review by ODI); Turkey (data collection by Bengisu Özenç, data review by ODI); Ukraine (data collection by the DIXI Group, data review by IISD); United Kingdom (data collection by ODI, data review by IISD); United States (data collection by ODI and the Columbia University, data review by IGES); and Vietnam (data collection by IGES, data review by OCI).
+All data collected by one partner are always peer reviewed by another partner: Argentina (data collection by FARN, data review by SEI); Australia (data collection by The Australia Institute, data review by the Columbia University); Bangladesh (data collection by IGES, data review by OCI), Brazil (data collection by INESC, data review by SEI); Canada (data collection by IISD, data review by OCI); China (data collection by IGES and the Columbia University, data review by IISD); Colombia (data collection by SEI, data review by IISD); European Institutions (data collection by the Columbia University, data review by ODI); Finland (data collection by Sitra, data review by IISD); France (data collection by I4CE, data review by IISD); Germany (data collection by FOES, data review by ODI), India (data collection by IISD, data review by IGES); Indonesia (data collection by IISD, data review by IGES); Italy (data collection by Legambiente and SDA Bocconi, data review by ODI); Japan (data collection by IGES, data review by OCI); Mexico (data collection by ITAM, data review by SEI); New Zealand (data collection by AUT, data review by IISD); Norway (data collection by SINTEF, data review by IISD); Poland (data collection by WiseEuropa, data review by the Columbia University); Republic of Korea (data collection by IGES, data review by OCI); Russia (data collection by IISD and Moscow School of Management SKOLKOVO, data review by the Columbia University); Saudi Arabia (data collection by IISD, data review by the Columbia University); South Africa (data collection by IISD and WWF South Africa, data review by the Columbia University); Spain (data collection by BC3, data review by ODI); Sweden (data collection by SEI; data review by IISD); the Netherlands (data collection by OCI, data review by ODI); Turkey (data collection by Bengisu Özenç, data review by ODI); Ukraine (data collection by the DIXI Group, data review by IISD); United Kingdom (data collection by ODI, data review by IISD); United States (data collection by OCI and the Columbia University, data review by IGES); and Vietnam (data collection by IGES, data review by OCI).
 For the multilateral development banks (MDBs) data collection is by OCI as part of the Shift the Subsidies database, and review is by Recourse, E3G, and IISD.